tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md

 authors = ["Szymon Iwulski", "Krzysztof Zych"]
 [extra]
 venue = "praga-centrum"
-hide_results = true
 [extra.gallery]

 1 = { path = "plakat_ll4.jpg", caption = "Show poster, released on Apr 28, 2024 on Facebook.", source = "PPW's Facebook page"}
 2 = { path = "robert_star_is_ewenement.jpg", caption = "Graphics announcing Robert Star, released on May 11, 2024 on Facebook.", source="PPW's Facebook page"}
 +++

-Ledwo Legalne IV (_Barely Legal_) is an upcoming event by [PPW Ewenement](@/o/ppw.md), scheduled for Saturday, June 8th 2024.
-The venue announced is Praga Centrum, a music and event venue in Warsaw's east-side Praga district.
+Ledwo Legalne IV (_Barely Legal_) was an event by [PPW Ewenement](@/o/ppw.md), that took place on Saturday, June 8th 2024.
+The stage was Praga Centrum, a music and event venue in Warsaw's east-side Praga district.
 This is the same venue that hosted [Ewenement Haze](@/e/ppw/2024-04-20-ppw-ewenement-haze.md).

-Unusually, this show is not going to be streamed live, like previous events.
+Unusually, this show was streamed live, like previous events.
 In a [facebook post][facebook-too-violent] PpW stated this was due to excessive violence and insanity that would not be accepted by any streaming portal.
 However, they also promised to upload select matches after the show's conclusion.

 PpW announced a pre-show conference to be held on May 31st 2024 - one week before the show.
 This event took place in [2koła](@/v/2kola.md), the organization's original venue.
 Unlike the upcoming show, this event was streamed live.
 It featured wrestling segments building up to the show, and was followed by an afterparty with PpW's roster members.
 Refer to the [Pre-show](#pre-show) section for details.